rohanpadhye/blog/_posts/2019-11-10-International-Conference-Attendance.md

 Even though CSCW is not my research area, I am including the conference in this list because I have been told by multiple sources that it is a leader in directly addressing visa issues (despite or likely *because* of the fact that it is almost always located in North America).

 The [CSCW 2019](https://cscw.acm.org/2019/submit-papers.html) CFP contains probably the most inclusive statements that I have seen.
 It explicitly addresses (a) paper publication in the proceedings, (b) remote presentation, and (c) presentation at alternate locations.
+Emphasis mine:

 > The conference will find ways to accommodate those who are unable to travel to the United States due to geo-political reasons. **Such papers will be included in the proceedings regardless of the author registration status, and we will seek ways for authors to present their work remotely at the conference**.
 >